 Stockholm’s history, which goes back to the 13th century, can best be experienced by exploring the narrow streets of Gamla Stan, the Old Town, while the rural Sweden of times past comes to life in the Skansen open air museum.

 - Stockholm is often known as the ‘World’s Smallest Big City’ or the ‘World’s Biggest Small Town’.
+Find out what a walkable city Stockholm is on our Stockholm Private Old Town Walking Tour & Vasa Museum.

 - Stockholm’s oldest surviving building is The Riddarholmen Church, a Franciscan monastery built in 1270.